-The following parts are located on the front panel of the Switch:
+The following parts are located on the front panel of the switch:

-- Reset: Press this button for five seconds or above to reset the software setting back to factory default setting. - 10/100/1000Mbps Ports: Designed to connect to the device with a bandwidth of 10Mbps, 100Mbps or 1000Mbps.
-Each has a corresponding 1000Mbps LED and link/Act LED. - SFP Ports: Designed to install the SFP module.
-The SFP ports share the same LEDs with the corresponding RJ45 ports, and they are referred to as "combo" ports, which means they cannot be used simultaneously, otherwise only SFP ports work.
+- ➤ Reset: Press this button for five seconds or above to reset the software setting back to factory default setting. - ➤ 10/100/1000Mbps Ports: Designed to connect to the device with a bandwidth of 10Mbps, 100Mbps or 1000Mbps.
+Each has a corresponding 1000Mbps LED. - > SFP Ports: Designed to install the SFP module.
+The TL-SG2452 features 4 individual SFP ports.